 Fluff: I remember the Voortrekkers and I think our membership lasted until after the camp.
 A huge bonfire, that night; Boy Venter.
 That was about it.

-We have good memories of the SWA trek and I still have some photo’s as well.
+Fluff: We have good memories of the SWA Trek and I still have some photo’s as well.

-Strangely not of the group or individuals!!
-I will scan at some stage and put them in mail.
+not of the group or individuals!!
+I will scan at some stage and put

-The welwitchia, Namutoni, Finger of God..the lake Otjikoto, the schools of fish.
-The Germans dumped their weaponry in these lakes, close to Tsumeb.
+The welwitchia plant; Namutoni in Etosha; the Finger of God; the ‘bottomless’ lake Otjikoto with schools of small fish – apparently the Germans dumped their weaponry in these lakes, close to Tsumeb.
 Did we go to a disco in Tsumeb?

-Lovely memories Braam Venter was the guy from Kestell…and who were the brothers who played cowboy and crooks with .303 rifles on horseback!!!!
-I can recall yourself, Pierre, Tuffy, myself who else was in the party from Harrismith??
+Lovely memories; Braam Venter was the guy from Kestell…and who were the brothers who played cowboy and crooks with .303 rifles on horseback!?

-Dune 7 with that huge Chevy bonnet that did not work!!!
+Swakopmund’s Dune 7 with that huge Chevy bonnet that did not work!!

 I’d love to see the SWA photos.
 I didn’t take any.
 I still have the ossewawiel (axle centre – what’s it called?) that I got there.
 It had everyone’s names on it, but they’ve faded now as it has spent a few decades outside propping up my offroad trailer’s disselboom.

-I don’t remember a disco but I do recall the beers at Karasburg and the oke storming in to ask Wat Maaaak Julle?
+I don’t remember a disco but I do recall the beers at Karasburg and the oke storming in to ask Waddefokgaanieraan?
 Wie’s Julle?
 Waar’s Julle Onderwyser?
-Also the springbokke caught in the fence and the shout Ek Debs Die Balsak! from a savvy farm kid (I’d never heard of turning a balsak into an ashtray till that day!).
+Also the springbokke caught in the fence and the shout Ek Debs Die Balsak! from a savvy farm kid.
+I’d never heard of turning a balsak into an ashtray till that day!
 And the huge bonfire in the riverbed and sleeping out in the open and shifting closer to the embers as the fire died down.
 COLD nights!
 Also slept on the ground outside Etosha gates.

 I’ll have to cc Pierre & Tuffy on this one!